 The exceptional light absorption and charge transport properties of perovskites have made them an extremely attractive material for solar cell research and development.
-The power conversion efficiency of perovskite solar cells has increased from 9% in 2012 to over 22% in 2018, making it the fastest improving solar technology in history.
+The power conversion efficiency of perovskite solar cells has increased from 9% in 2012 to over 25% in 2022 (over 31% for perovskite-silicon tandem cells)1, making it the fastest improving solar technology in history.

 The basic architecture of perovskite-based devices is similar across the field: while there are common material choices for each layer, part of the broad range of perovskite research involves perfecting each of these layers.

 Innovating Perovskite Thin Film Devices

 Whether you are approaching perovskites from the research, development, or commercialization perspective, Angstrom Engineering systems are ideal for your work.
 What follows are key considerations for choosing a system to fabricate your perovskite electronics.

 Film quality is vital for each layer.
 Pulsed-DC sputtering provides the best quality films for the transparent electrode, which is most commonly indium tin oxide (ITO).
 The remaining layers rely on various techniques depending on the end-goal.

 Sputtering can be used in the development of photoactive perovskite films with appropriate post-deposition treatment, yielding more intricate control over film quality as well as greater reproducibility.
 HIPIMS sputtering can be a useful process for perovskite devices, as it allows for reactivity at lower temperatures, reducing damage to films.